rodrigobaron/quick-deploy/CONTRIBUTING.md

-## Contributing to Fast-Deploy
+## Contributing to quick-deploy

-**Thank you for considering contributing to Fast-deploy!
+**Thank you for considering contributing to quick-deploy!
 You can contribute in so many ways like: code, answering questions, briging/implementing new use cases, examples and documentation.**

 Please keep in mind the following guidelines and practices when contributing: